dennyzhang/maintain-it-blog/README.md

 -   google Crawl -> Crawl Errors: [Link](https://www.google.com/webmasters/tools/crawl-errors?hl=en&siteUrl=https://www.dennyzhang.com/#t2=3)

 ### List all new URLs link to your blog, and reach out them<a id="sec-1-4-2" name="sec-1-4-2"></a>

+1. Send them thankyou note
+2. Understand what makes them doing that

 ### Weekly review your old and popular posts: re-activate them<a id="sec-1-4-3" name="sec-1-4-3"></a>